On this page:

-Open the View menu and select Restore Default Layout.
+Open the Layout menu and press Restore Default Layout.
 This will restore all windows to their original size and position, and will also reset the column order, size and visibility for all grids.

 I scheduled a backup job and it didn't execute.
 What is the problem?

-This happens usually when you are logged in to Windows using a username/password but you didn't set a password in the Backup4all Scheduler.
-To enter the password for the scheduled job go to Tools -> Schedulers, select the scheduled job that didn't run and click on Edit.
+This happens usually when you are logged off from Windows and you didn't set a password for that scheduled task in the Backup4all.
+To enter the password for the scheduled job go to Backup Properties -> Scheduler, select the task that didn't run and click on Edit.
 In the window that opens click on Set password and enter the password for the current logged in user.